andrewserong/author-child-theme/readme.md

 ## Additional features of this child theme

 1. A **book detail** template.
 This template uses the featured image attached to a page as a hero image for the page, displayed at the left on larger width screens, and full-width on smaller screens.
 2. A **pages listing** template.
 This template displays a grid of tiles of the sub-pages of the current page.
-The tile uses the featured image of the child page as its image, the post title as the title of the tile, and the excerpt of the page for a one-liner.
+The tile uses the featured image of the child page as its image.
+Depends on flexbox support in the browser.

 ## Supported custom fields